Fermion Doubling in Dirac Quantum Walks: A Family of Dirac Walks

 \subsection{1+1-D}

 Again, we start with the following unitary,

 \be T = \gamma_{+} S + \gamma_{0} + \gamma_{-} S^\dagger \tag{\ref{eq:unitaryabstract}}. \ee

-Earlier, we had set $\gamma_{0}=0$ (thereby ensuring that the probability for the particle to move is always zero) and chosen $\gamma_{+}$, $\gamma_{-}$ to be orthogonal projection operators to get the conventional Dirac walk.
-Now, we wish to consider a more general choice of $\{\gamma_j\}$.
+Earlier, we had set $\gamma_{0}=0$ (thereby ensuring that the probability for the particle to stand still, after a single time step, is zero) and chosen $\gamma_{+}$, $\gamma_{-}$ to be orthogonal projection operators to get the conventional Dirac walk.
+Now, we shall pick a choice of $\{\gamma_j\}$ to get the desired continuum limit while maintaining unitarity (and which we will show allows us to remove any pseudo-doublers).

 To this goal, consider subspaces $A,B \subset \Hc_{\text{S}}$.
 Now, let $\Pi_{a}$ and $\Pi_{b}$ be projector operators into the subspaces $A$ and $B$ respectively.
 Also, then, $\Pi_{\bar{a}}\equiv I - \Pi_a$ is a projector into the complimentary subspace $A^c$.
 Similarly, we can define $\Pi_{\bar{b}}$.
 Let us now make the choice